ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/macos.rst

     cd build_xc
     cmake -G Xcode ..

-This will generate an Xcode project file called **cpp-ethereum.xcodeproj**, which you can then open with xcode and build/debug/run.
+This generates an Xcode project file called **cpp-ethereum.xcodeproj**, which you can then open with Xcodes and build/debug/run.